Silver Falls — Maple Ridge Loop

 A self-guided walking tour of the South Falls and Maple Ridge loop in Silver Falls State Park, Oregon — a 2.6-mile loop down the Canyon Trail to two waterfalls you walk behind, South Falls and Lower South Falls, then a climb home up the Maple Ridge Trail through the bigleaf maples past little Frenchie Falls.
 Ranger Quinn guides on foot; Ranger Boone Merrick tells the canyon's old stories at the campfire stops.

-Walking route · 14 stops.
-The full interactive map with live pins lives in the app.
+Walking route · 15 stops.
+Live GPS playback and turn-by-turn pins are in the app.

 What you'll see and hear